 Credit card processing is a service that enables retailers and merchants to accept credit cards as payment.
 When you swipe your credit card at the grocery store, or when you buy something online, these are both examples of credit card transactions.
+When you are applying for a credit card, you should also check when do credit card companies report to credit bureaus.

 The way this works is that retail businesses use equipment provided by their merchant services providers to process their customers’ credit card transactions.
 This equipment takes the information from your credit card, processes it through a card network, and sends it to your customer’s bank so that the funds are transferred.